woojinv/woojinv/README.md

 ### Hi there 👋

 My name is Woojin Oh and I am a life-long learner.
-If I'm not learning, I'm not living.
+If I'm not learning, I'm not living 😄

-I get the most fulfillment from overcoming obstacles and accomplishing goals.
+I get the most fulfillment from overcoming obstacles and accomplishing goals 😎

-I strive to ask the right questions, see the bigger picture, and identify what matters most.
+I strive to ask the right questions, see the bigger picture, and identify what matters most 🧐